jaroet/JaRoet-PKM/README.md

 So I thought about building one myself.
 Thought that before but now, with the AI app builder revolution being underway, I could actually do it.
 I thought about what I would liked most in all the tools mentioned and my shortlist was the following:

-* No installation needed!
+* **No installation needed**!
 Just download a file (or a few), copy to a folder and start working.
-* No cloud storage or internet need!
+* **No cloud storage or internet need**!
 The app only downloads a few libraries on initial startup, so internet is needed then.
 But otherwise, no need for the internet.
-* A simple app to use with also a simple mental model to understand.
+* **A simple app** to use with also a **easy to undertand mental model**.
 It is just data being entered, searched, linked, edited and read.
-* Mardown support for the notes.
+* **Mardown support** for the notes.
 Once you use Markdown I find it hard to go back to rich text editors :-).
-* A visual-ish representation of my data as the base of the app.
+* **A visual-ish representation of the data** as the base of the app.
 I want to see all the different relations of my current focused note.

 With these minimal requirements set I started up AIStudio.google.com and started prompting.
 The results came fast and where of a quality I could not have done myself.
 I kept on trying and the result is the JaRoet-PKM tool.
 I invite you to try it and add to the [discussions](https://github.com/jaroet/JaRoet-PKM/discussions) if you have remarks, questions or suggestions.